WeGeFT: Weight-Generative Fine-Tuning for Multi-Faceted Efficient Adaptation of Large Models: Ablation Studies

-\paragraph{Different Parameterization Schemas for GIFT.} We evaluate the various schema proposed for GIFT (Section \ref{sec:gift-formulation}) on the FGVC benchmark using the same settings as Section \ref{sec:visual-classification}.
+Through ablation studies on the FGVC benchmark, we verify that using any non-linear transformation for $g_\theta$ results in degradation in performance.
+We use the same settings as Section \ref{sec:visual-classification}.
 As seen from Table \ref{tab:fgvc-schema}, the simple two-linear layer formulation achieves better or equivalent performance than all other schema at a lower parameter cost.
-We hypothesize that when a downstream task is out of distribution to the pretraining non-linear relationships between fine-tuning weight-residuals and pretrained weights could be entailed to be helpful, which we also leave for future investigation.
+While we do not have a theoretical understanding yet, we hypothesize that the superior performance of the identity operation over more complex and non-linear operations is because of difficulty in optimization.
+We only study the non-linear formulation on small models on simpler tasks due to computational constraints, and note that this presents an interesting avenue for future research.